 To achieve a goal, you need to define what it is for you.
 Whether it is a business goal, an educational goal, or in this case, a financial freedom goal.
 The concept of FIRE – financial independence, retire early – is a concept that many define their own financial freedom.
 It refers to the ability to retire early in your traditional job at an early age.

 Paying off your home in full can be your personal definition of financial freedom.
-It could also mean creating adequate passive income so, you’ll have the choice whether you want to work or not.
+It could also mean creating adequate passive income so you’ll have the choice whether you want to work or now.
 There are plenty of other definitions of financial freedom out there and you can make your own.
 Your financial freedom can mean paying off debts or having extra money to invest in your hobbies or anything.
 It’s all up to you to decide.

 2. Invest in Financial education.

 Investing in Financial education is an important step towards your journey to financial freedom.
 Reading this article is the start of being financially literate.
 The more you learn about financials, the easier it is to make wise financial decisions.
 There is a lot of content on the internet that can provide you with information, including this website.
-It has podcasts, videos, free financial eBooks, and Financial advisors ready to help you with your pursuit of financial freedom.
+It has podcasts, free financial eBooks, and Financial advisors ready to help you with your pursuit of financial freedom.

 3. Appoint a family finance officer.